 Memorable Manitobans: John Wright Sifton (1833-1912)

 In 1881 he took up residence near Brandon where he operated a large farm.
-Defeated in the 1883 provincial general election by Joseph Woodworth, he served for two terms as Reeve of the Rural Municipality of Cornwallis.
+He served in the Legislature as the first representative of the new Brandon constituency, formed after the extension of the Manitoba boundary, being elected at a by-election in October 1881.
+Defeated in the 1883 and 1886 provincial general elections, he served two terms as Reeve of the Rural Municipality of Cornwallis.
 He then moved to California for two years.
 Later returning to Brandon, he became superintendent of the Boys’ Home.
 After one year he became Deputy Minister of Public Works in the government of Thomas Greenway.
 He held the position of inspector of public institutions, until the change of government took place.
-He first held a seat in the Manitoba Legislature as a member for St. Clements in 1878, and in 1879 he was chosen Speaker of the Legislative Assembly.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 Municipal Memories: Municipality of Cornwallis, 1884-1984.
 Cornwallis Centennial Committee, 1984.
 Manitoba Legislative Library, F5648.C67.